2023 Princeton Review MBA Ranking: The Top Ten Of The Top Ten

 HARVARD AND STANFORD MAKE THE TOP TEN OF THE PRINCETON REVIEW MBA RANKING BUT TRAIL THREE SCHOOLS

 Harvard and Stanford make the list but fall below UVA, Michigan, and Duke.
 Harvard lands in fourth place, checking the boxes on six of the ten selected categories.
 Stanford is in fifth place, tied with two other schools, having made it on half of the Top Ten categories.
-We focused on the following category rankings:best professors, best classroom experience, best campus environment, best career prospects, best family friendly, best administration, best for consulting, best for finance, best for marketing, and best for management
+We focused on the following category rankings: best professors, best classroom experience, best campus environment, best career prospects, best family friendly, best administration, best for consulting, best for finance, best for marketing, and best for management.

 There's another way to look at these lists, of course.
 One is to simply average the rankings over the Top Ten categories to see how that impacts where the schools fall.
-By giving points to each achieved rank, we came up with a list of 20 business school MBA programs that reflects each program's full standing across the ten key metrics.
+By giving points to each achieved rank, we came up with a list of 20 business school MBA programs that reflect each program's full standing across the ten key metrics.
 UVA Darden again led the bunch, followed by Michigan, Duke, Stanford and Cornell.
 Making this Top 20 list as well were Vanderbilt, Rice, Indiana, Texas, Florida, and Washington (see below).

 COUNTING WHAT REALLY MATTERS IN THE PRINCETON REVIEW MBA RANKING